Szczebrzeszyn: In literature

 This roughly translates to: "In [the town of] Szczebrzeszyn a beetle sounds in the reed".
 The phrase has been incorporated in everyday language as an epitome of Polish tongue twisters, and is often presented by natives to foreign learners of Polish.
-A monument depicting a cricket playing the violin that was erected in Szczebrzeszyn refers to the poem.
+Two monuments depicting a cricket playing the violin were erected in Szczebrzeszyn in reference to the poem.

 In 2004 Philip Bibel (1909–2006), brother of painter Leon Bibel, published his Tales of the Shtetl, a memoir of early 20th century life in the shtetl of Szczebrzeszyn.
 Sample chapters can be read here: